 The Behavioral Intervention Team consists of a group of qualified and dedicated UMass Lowell professionals whose mission is to:

-• Balance the individual needs of the student and those of the greater campus community, faculty & staff.
+• Balance the individual needs of the student and those of the greater campus community, faculty and staff.

 • Provide a structured positive method for addressing student behaviors that impact the university community and may involve mental health and/or safety issues